 Sea of fossils

-Another park better known for its scenery than its wildlife, Karoo National Park lies in the semi-arid Western Cape interior.
-The area once lay below a large inland sea, and it is renowned for its wealth of fossils dating back over 50 million years, some of the most interesting of which are displayed on the short and enjoyable Fossil trail near the main rest camp.
-On out most recent visit, we were impressed by the wonderful rockscapes and wealth of antelopes, which include gemsbok, red hartebeest, greater kudu, springbok and klipspringer.
-More obscurely, the park also forms the major stronghold for the riverine rabbit, an endangered Karoo- endemic thought to number just 1,500 in the wild.
-It is not a Big Five reserve at present, but the successful reintroduction of eight lions in 2010 represents the first step in a transformation to become one.
+Better known for its scenery than its wildlife, Karoo National Park lies in the semi-arid Western Cape interior flanking the N1 close to the town of Beaufort West.
+The area once lay below a large inland sea, and it is renowned for its wealth of fossils dating back over 50 million years, some of the most interesting of which are displayed on the short and enjoyable Fossil Trail near the main rest camp.

 Stephen is a travel writer and avid conservationist whose work appears in prestigious magazines such as Africa Geographic and Travel Africa.